 Take me as I am, whoever I am

 To prevent another failed relationship and more lost job opportunities, she must accept who and what she is.
 Anne Hathaway’s portrayal of bipolar disorder was spot on.
-The modern love series has done a splendid job in portraying loving someone with a mental illness.
+The series has done a splendid job in portraying loving someone with a mental illness.

-My take: What I did not like was the overwhelming amount of musicals.
+My take: What I did not like was the overwhelming amount of musical numbers.
 But I loved that the ending didn’t try to sew things up perfectly and ended on a friendship, as opposed to a romantic note.
 This episode was definitely in the list of the Modern Love TV series top stories.

 Rallying to keep the game alive